yambo-code/yambopy/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example we show how to use the ``yambopy`` to plot the excitonic wavefunctions that result from a BSE calculation.
-Beaware the parameters of the calculation are not high enough to obtain a converged calculation.
+Be aware the parameters of the calculation are not high enough to obtain a converged calculation.
 To run the calculation do:

 .. code-block:: bash

-    python gs_bn.py -s -n
     python bse_bn.py -r

 Afterwards you can run a basic analysis of the excitonic states and store the wavefunctions of the ones
 that are more optically active and plot their wavefunctions in reciprocal space.
-Plots in real space are also possible
-using yambopy but won't be treated here.
+Plots in real space are also possible using yambopy (by calling ypp) but that won't be treated here.
 In the analysis code you have:

 .. code-block:: python